rixx/speedslides/slides.md

 But that's a misconception that stems from seeing only that one successful speedrun.
 Speedrunners arguably spend more time on a game than anybody else – beginners start with hundreds of hours, but top level runners have thousands of hours running and practicing their game.
-We'll come back to that later.
 -->
 ---
 layout: speedimage